 OPTIMAL TRUST RESPONSE to RFI from the Office of the Comptroller of the United States Treasury

 This document presents our recommendations to the Office of the Comptroller of the Currency of the United States Treasury.
-We have prepared it in response to the RFI (Docket ID: 2023-0003) concerning the Annual Consumer Trust in Banking Survey.
-While this application is in the financial domain, the core principles are universal.
+We have prepared it in response to an RFI concerning the Annual Consumer Trust in Banking Survey.

 OPTIMAL TRUST SUMMARY